Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

-Istanbul, the City on the Seven Hills, is Turkey’s largest city and most visited destination, is a sprawling city spanning across 2 continents.
+Istanbul, the City on the Seven Hills, is Turkey’s largest city and most visited destination, a sprawling city spanning 2 continents.
 So, deciding where to stay in Istanbul can be a little tricky, but no need to worry – I’m here to help you plan the perfect trip!

 I was born and raised in Istanbul, so I can share insider knowledge about the city’s top neighborhoods and the best things to do in each.